sagemath/sage/src/doc/en/developer/manual_git.rst

 Pushing Your Changes to a Ticket
 --------------------------------

-To add your local branch to a trac ticket, you should first decide on a name on the Sage trac repository.
+To add your local branch to a github issue, you should first decide on a name on the Sage trac repository.

 For read/write permissions on git branches, see